aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_Setup.md

 We recommend that you use Jupyter Notebook to work with the study material, as it includes sample codes along with the text material.

 Before trying to view the notebooks in Jupyter Notebook, activate the *course* conda environment, as the notebooks rely on some of the newly installed packages.
-Launch the Jupyter Notebook application with the following command line command:
+Launch the Jupyter Notebook application running the following command from `solving_pde_mooc/notebooks` folder:

 ```
 jupyter notebook